forgotten-pillar/fp-notes/content/doctrine/hermeneutics/as-it-reads.md

 > The language of the Bible should be explained according to its **obvious meaning**, unless a symbol or figure is employed.
 GC 598.3 (1911)

-This principle is very oposite to the [[Jesuit's principle of interpretation|principles of interpretations proposed by Jesuits]]
+This principle is very opposite to the [[_Jesuit's principle of interpretation|principles of interpretations proposed by Jesuits]]

 > [!todo] TODO
 > Get the links